keepthrifty/keepthrifty.github.io/_posts/2016-12-05-money-mistakes-financial-compass.md

 {% capture tweet-text %}We put our money where our mouth was but our mouth was only focused on necessities and furniture.{% endcapture %}{% include tweet-link.html %}

 We spent thousands of dollars on high-end furnishings that didn't make us happy.
-To compound matters, our two, clawed cats put deep scratches into just about every piece.
+To compound matters, our cats put deep scratches into just about every piece.

 We might as well have flushed money down the drain.